Contacts

 |

 All permits are processed electronically, from online application to final payment.
 APPLY: Submit the completed Film Location Permit Form that is automatically filed with our Film Liaison Office by email.
 Timing to issue a permit is on a case by case basis, however, we are generally able to issue a permit within 3-5 business days.
 Contact our office directly if you are looking for an expedited review.
-NOTICE: New permit fees as of February 1, 2023.
+Permit fees as of February 1, 2023:

 |